 1. Change your mindset about yourself first

 This one is a crucial first step because if you truly love yourself, what other people think of you won’t affect our self-esteem and cause you to doubt or second guess yourself.
-If you love yourself fully, there will be no need to form negative beliefs about yourself from what others say, and those statements will not haunt you like ghosts because you’ll already believe and think positive about yourself.
+If you love yourself wholeheartedly, there will be no need to form negative beliefs about yourself from what others say.
+Those statements will not haunt you like ghosts because you’ll already believe and think positive about yourself.
 Therefore, you will believe in who you are and know that you’re good enough.

 This is hard to do because humans are such social creatures and what others say so easily affects your formations about how you believe in yourself.
 But with practice, letting go and loving yourself is possible.